Neanderthal behavior: Popular conceptions

-By the middle of the century, based on the exposure of Piltdown Man as a hoax as well as a reexamination of La Chapelle-aux-Saints 1 (who had osteoarthritis which caused slouching in life) and new discoveries, the scientific community began to rework its understanding of Neanderthals.
-Ideas such as Neanderthal behaviour, intelligence, and culture were being discussed, and a more humanlike image of them emerged.
+By the middle of the century, the scientific community began to rework its understanding of Neanderthals based on new fossil discoveries and reevaluations of earlier material.
+Ideas such as Neanderthal intelligence and culture became mainstream, and a more humanlike image of them emerged.
 In 1939, American anthropologist Carleton Coon reconstructed a Neanderthal in a modern business suit and hat to emphasise that they would be, more or less, indistinguishable from modern humans had they survived into the present.
 William Golding's 1955 novel The Inheritors depicts Neanderthals as much more emotional and civilised.
-However, Boule's image continued to influence works until the 1960s.
-In modern-day, Neanderthal reconstructions are often very humanlike.
+In modern-day, Neanderthal reconstructions are often very humanlike, but the question of behavioural modernity in Neanderthals or any other pre-modern species is still debated.
+Traditionally, behavioural modernity has been associated archaeologically with modern human Upper Palaeolithic traditions, and characterised as a major revolution which led to the overwhelming success of modern humans over other species.